Classic FM's More Music Drive with John Brunning

-Download 'Clarinet Concerto in G minor Opus 29 (2)' on iTunes
+Download 'Piano Concerto No.3 in D minor Opus 30 (1)' on iTunes

 The award-winning, critically acclaimed dramatic soprano, wowed audiences and critics all over the world, especially in her performances of the music of Wagner, Richard Strauss and Mozart.